Solution 16

-Solution 16 was a personal computer the first Brazilian all-in-one PC, introduced by Prológica in 1986.
+Solution 16 was the first Brazilian all-in-one PC, introduced by Prológica in 1986.

 General information

-Based on the Intel 8080 was launched in the national market as the first 16-bit 4.77MHz microprocessor integrated computer in the market, it had 254 KB RAM configuration expandable up to 512 KB, and two 5-1/4" floppy disk drives with capacity for up to 320 KiB of storage.
+Based on the Intel 8088 was launched in the national market as the first 16-bit 4.77 MHz microprocessor integrated computer in the market, it had 254 KB RAM configuration expandable up to 512 KB, and two 5-1/4" floppy disk drives with capacity for up to 320 KB of storage.

 SO 16 operating system

-The Solution 16 came with an operating system named SO16 (portuguese for "Sistema Operativo 16" meaning "Operating System 16").
+The Solution 16 came with an operating system named SO16 (portuguese for "Sistema Operacional 16" meaning "Operating System 16").
 This was a translated copy of MS-DOS 2.11, which was the first to support hard disks, directories, and character tables for international languages.
 Microsoft filed a lawsuit in Brazil, accusing the manufacturer of piracy, and later forced the company to pass on a percentage of the profits made with the software, which ended up putting the company in financial difficulties.

 Data Storage

-Two floppy disk drives, double density, double-sided, 360 kB.
+Two floppy disk drives, double density, double-sided, 360 KB.
 Audio cables were supplied with the computer for connection with a regular tape recorder.